ArturoTarinVillaescusa/goldcar-alpakka-kafka-microservice/README.md

     • TransactionsSink
     • TransactionsFailureRetry

+### Build secured Docker container images for our microservices

+New Poc collected in the ODT-123 list.

 ### Connecting our microservices to a Kafka secured with Kerberos

 We will authenticate our microservices Kafka connections

+### Use Kafka Connect JDBC and KSQL

+New Poc collected in the ODT-123 list.

+### Manage partial failures communication between microservices using the Netflix opensource platform in combination with Alpakka

+New Poc collected in the ODT-123 list.

+### NGINX Plus Pocs

+New Poc collected in the ODT-123 list.

+* Nginx service discovery and load balancing
+* NGINX security layer: ModSecurity, OWASP core rule set, DDOS mitigation, Rate limiting, Secure Interporcesses Communication (TLS termination with SSL communication between services)

+### Build a Machine Learning speculative Modl Serving algorithm

+New Poc collected in the ODT-123 list.

 ## USING LAGOM: AN OPENSOURCE MICROSERVICES FRAMEWORK